Measures for Steel and Aluminum Businesses

 On October 11, 2018, our Government put in place the United States Surtax Remission Order (Order) in order to address certain challenges for Canadian manufacturers that rely on steel and aluminum imported from the United States.
-The Order was amended on December 17, 2018 and April 15, 2019 to expand its scope of application.
+The Order was amended on December 17, 2018, April 15, 2019, and June 25, 2019 to expand its scope of application.

 Remission of surtaxes has been granted for certain steel and aluminum products imported from the United States that have been determined to be in short supply in Canada.
 The eligible products for remission of surtaxes based on short supply conditions are listed in Schedules 1 and 2 of the Order.
 Any importer of the eligible products can make a claim to the Canada Border Services Agency (CBSA) for the refund the surtaxes.
 Information on making claims for remission is provided in Customs Notice 18-16 of the CBSA.

 Information on relief provided on a company-specific basis, due to contractual obligations or exceptional circumstances, can be found in Schedule 3 of the Order.

 Information on remission of surtaxes for imports of other goods can be found in Schedule 4 of the Order.

 Other than remission of surtaxes under the Order, refunds may be available under the existing duty drawback program administered by the CBSA.

 - The Drawback Program allows for the refund of surtaxes paid on imported goods from the United States if the goods are re-exported either in the same condition or after using, consuming or expending them to process other goods.

 Safeguards on Certain Steel Imports